francoMU/lsms/src/StructureConstants/README.md

 It will calculate the structure constants `B_ij`

-1. Structure that contains all the parameters

-    - Structure Class
-    - Parameter Class
+1.
+   - create a `Structure Class`
+   - Add some algos from pymatgen to that class "calculate nearest distance for example"
+   - One can copy that from GA
+   - make it a round thing
+   - Make also an adapter to spglib